 Revlon is offering to exchange its outstanding shares of Class A common stock, par value \$0.01 per share (which we refer to as the "Class A Common Stock"), for newly-issued shares of its Series A preferred stock, par value \$0.01 per share (which we refer to as the "Series A Preferred Stock"), as further described herein, upon the terms and subject to the conditions set forth in this Offer to Exchange and the accompanying Letter of Transmittal.
-This Summary Term Sheet highlights selected information contained in this Offer to Exchange and the accompanying Letter of transmittal.
-This formative offer to Exchange carefully, including the Annexes.
+This Summary Term Sheet highlights selected information contained in this Offer to Exchange and may not contain all of the information that is important to you.
+You are urged to read this entire Offer to Exchange carefully, including the Annexes.
 In addition, we incorporate by reference important business and financial information about us into this Offer to Exchange.
-You may obtain the information incorporate by reference into this Offer to Exchange without charge by following the instructions in the section entitled "Documents Incorporated by Reference."
+You may obtain the information incorporated by reference into this Offer to Exchange without charge by following the instructions in the section entitled "Documents Incorporated by Reference."
 In this Offer to Exchange, the terms "we," "us," "our," "Revlon" and the "Company" refer to Revlon, Inc. We refer to MacAndrews & Forbes Holdings Inc. and certain of its affiliates (other than Revlon) collectively as "MacAndrews & Forbes."
-We refer to MacAndrews & Forbes Participants."
-We refer to the stockholders of Revlon, other than our directors and officers and MacAndrews & Forbes Participants."
-We refer to the stockholders of Revlon, other than our directors and officers and MacAndrews & Forbes Participants."
+We refer to the stockholders of Revlon, other than MacAndrews & Forbes, and its affiliates, as "Revlon's unaffiliated stockholders."